The Volti Audio Story

 Equally there are those that dislike horns, pointing to colorations, harshness, and limited bandwidth: a badly designed horn speaker can indeed be a troubled mess as I discovered my Khorns to be, and I don’t blame some audiophiles for their negativity towards the topology.
 I was at that point too.

-I almost gave up on my beloved K-horns and went in a different direction but living without the effortless dynamics and life-like presence proved impossible.
+I almost gave up on my beloved K-horns to go in a different direction, but living without the effortless dynamics and life-like presence proved impossible.
 So rather than selling them, I fixed them instead.